arkapravadatta/Movie_Optimizing_MAB/README.md

-Title: OptimizingMovie Recommendations UsingMulti-Armed Bandits
+--Optimizing Movie Recommendations UsingMulti-Armed Bandits--

 Background: In the world of online streaming, user satisfaction and engagement are critical metrics for the success of a movie recommendation system.
 A well-designed